All Products

 - image: registry.cn-hangzhou.aliyuncs.com/knative-sample/event-display:v1028

-2. Deploy the Knative Service.
+2. Deploy the Knative Service:

 kubectl apply -f event-display.yaml

-3. Verify whether the Knative Service is created.
+3. Verify the Service is ready:

 kubectl get ksvc